r-keegan/di-workshop-01-intro-to-p5/README.md

 ```

 **What do these numbers do?
 What happens when you change them?**
+It allows you to set the colour of the draw shape

 **What does fill mean?
 What happens if you change it to stroke?**
+Stoke and fill are similar however, fill is an opqaue colour and stoke has just an outline of the preset colour.

 **What happens if you remove (or comment out) this line?
 What about if you
 include both fill and stroke on seperate lines?**
+The colour defauklts ot white if commented out, the fill and stoke are set according to your RGB presets.

 Now look at this line: